denten-books/plain-text/0-intro.md

 a filing system, or a social networking platform cannot be addressed in shallow instrumental system-centric ideals.
 Complex computational systems cannot give rise to ideals any more than financial markets can.
-Among the many available visions of human--computer interaction I will build a case for our choosing one that confirms to a humanist ethos, whatever the reader's politics.
+Among the many available visions of human--computer interaction argue for our choosing one that confirms to a humanist ethos, whatever the reader's politics.

 The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to text, code, platform, and